WikiToLearn/Translations/README.md

 [messages]
 filename=Readable name of the chapter
 ```
+To insert links, use the following syntax anywhere in your file: `<ref:filename>`

 The compiled files can then be uploaded to mediawiki using a configured `pywikibot-core`
 by doing something like: